turingschool/backend-curriculum-site/module1/lessons/intro_to_testing.md

 class StudentTest < Minitest::Test
   # test it exists
   # test it has a name
-  # test it has a laptop
   # test it has cookies
+  # test it can add cookies
 end
 ```